karrioapi/karrio/README.md

 There are several ways to use Karrio:

-- [Karrio Cloud](https://app.karrio.io) let's you use the fullset of shipping features. you don't need to deploy anything.
+- [Karrio Cloud](https://karrio.io) let's you use the fullset of shipping features. you don't need to deploy anything.
 We will manage and scale your infrastructure.
 - [Karrio OSS](#karrio-oss) is an open-source version of karrio that provides the core functionality of karrio (rating API, tracking API, shipping API), but lacks more advanced features (multi-tenant/orgs, shipping billing data, built-in address validation, etc.)
 - [Karrio SDK](#karrio-sdk) is the core of the karrio abstraction layer.
 It can be installed as a simple set of python libraries to do the low level carrier integration scripting yourself.

 > Source code for all editions is contained in this repository.
 See the [License section](#license) for more details.

 ## Status

 - [x] Alpha: We are testing karrio with a closed set of customers
-- [x] Public Alpha: Anyone can sign up over at [app.karrio.io](app.karrio.io).
-But go easy on us, there are a few kinks
-- [x] Public Beta: Stable enough for most non-enterprise use-cases
+- [x] Private Beta: Stable enough for most non-enterprise use-cases
 - [ ] Public: Production-ready

-We are currently in Public Beta.
+We are currently in Private Beta.
 Watch "releases" of this repo to get notified of major updates.

 ## Self-hosted installation